website Skip to content

 Where can I find the rules for American Mahjong?

-Players can find a simplified version of the rules of American Mahjong by scanning the QR on the back of The Big Card!
-This version boils the game down to its basics and is a great resource for beginning players.
+Players can find a simplified version of the rules of American Mahjong by scanning the QR code on the back of The Big Card!
+This version boils the game down to its basics and is a great resource for newer players.
 There is a link to a printable pdf version of the rules, perfect for carrying in your favorite mahjong tote!

 Gift Message